fybalaban/scripts/README.md

 ### launch_searx.sh

-create a cron job to execute this script.
+create a cron job to execute this script on reboot.

 dependencies:
- - sudo (i haven't tried it with doas yet)
+ - doas
- - docker installation (do not use snap)
+ - docker installation (do not use snap to install)

 ### pi & piw